XiaoliangWang2001/MARBLE/README.md

 Briefly, MARBLE takes two inputs

-1. `anchor` - a list of `nxd` arrays, each defining a cloud of anchor points describing the manifold
+1. `anchor` - a list of `n_c x d` arrays, where `n_c` is the number of time points and `d` is the number of features (e.g., neurons or PCA loadings) in condition `c`.
+Each set of `n_i` points defines a manifold through a connected graph.
+For example, if you record time series observables, then `n_c = ts_1 + ts_2 + ... + ts_nc`, where `nc` is the number of time series under a given condition.
-2. `vector` - a list of `nxD` arrays, defining a vector signal at the anchor points over the respective manifolds.
-For dynamical systems, D=d, but our code can also handle signals of other dimensions.
+2. `vector` - a list of `n_c x D` arrays, where `n_c` are the same time points as in `anchor` and `D` are vector features defining the dynamics over the manifold.
+For dynamical systems, `D = d`, but our code can also handle signals of other dimensions.
+For time series observables, it is convenient to take each vector to be the difference between consecutive time points.

 Read more about [inputs](#inputs) and [different conditions](#conditions).

+**MARBLE principle: divide and conquer.** The basic principle behind MARBLE is that dynamics vary continuously with respect to external conditions and inputs.
+Thus, if you have a large dataset with `c` conditions, it is wise to slit the data up into a list of `nxd` arrays, e.g., `anchor = [neural_states_condition_1, neural_states_condition_2, ...]` and `vector = [neural_state_changes_condition_1, neural_state_changes_condition_2, ...]`, rather than passing them all at once.
+This will ensure that the manifold features are correctly extracted.
+This will yield a set of `c` submanifolds, which will be combined into a joint manifold if they belong together, i.e., then are a continuation of the same system.
+This is possible because the learning algorithm using the features is unsupervised (unaware of these 'condition labels') and will find dynamical correspondences between conditions.

-Using these inputs, you can construct a dataset for MARBLE.
+Using these inputs, you can construct a Pytorch Geometric data object for MARBLE.

 ```
 import MARBLE
 data = MARBLE.construct_dataset(anchor=pos, vector=x)
 ```

-The main attributes are `data.pos` - manifold positions concatenated, `data.x` - manifold signals concatenated and `data.y` - identifiers that tell you which manifold the point belongs to.
-Read more about [other useful data attributes](#construct).
+The attributes `data.pos`, `data.x`, `data.y` and `data.edge_index` will hold the anchors, vector signals, condition labels and adjacencies, respectively.
+See [other useful data attributes](#construct) for different preprocessing options.

 Now, you can initialise and train a MARBLE model.
 Read more about [training parameters](#training).